Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-What are the odds of dying for men and women?
+What’s the probability of death by age in Canada for men and women?

 Most of us expect to live well into retirement, but it turns out the odds of dying before you reach retirement decrease as you age.
 It makes sense that there’s a greater chance of accidental death occurring within the 20 years leading up to retirement than within the 5 years immediately before you retire.
 Interestingly, women generally have lower odds of dying compared to men.